Top 10 most popular courses for International students in Australia

 In Australia, there are seven universities in the top 100 world-wide.
 The consistently produce high-quality graduates that are sought-after and employable in Australia.

-The career opportunities and future prospects an Australian degree opens up makes it an amazing option.
-Not only is the education first-class, but the Australian lifestyle appeals to many too, with easy commutes, lots of outdoor activities and a multi-cultural food scene.
+The career opportunities and future prospects of an Australian degree opens up amazing opportunities.
+Not only is the education first-class, but the Australian lifestyle appeals to many because it offers lots of outdoor activities, easy commutes and has a multi-cultural food scene.

 If you want permanent residency after obtaining your degree, then your chances will be increased if you get a qualification that is in demand.
 The top ten degrees that international students study in Australia are a mix of skills that will help them gain employment and increase chances of successful immigration.

 An accountancy degree opens up a huge range of options, both for specialisation with further study options and for employment.
 They are roles that are in demand at present, with tax and management accountancy roles are both listed on the trade shortage list.